 Acoustical modeling was conducted for the entire Project.
 Wind turbine heights and acoustical emissions were input into the model.
-The expected worst-case sound power levels for the GE 3.8-137 and Vestas V136-3.6 turbines were contained in documents provided by GE and Vestas based on various wind speeds.
+The expected worst-case sound power levels for the GE 3.8-137 turbines were contained in documents provided by GE and were based on various wind speeds.
 The sound emissions data supplied was developed using the International Electrotechnical Commission (IEC) 61400-11 acoustic measurement standards.
-The expected sound power level and modeled height for each turbine is displayed in Table 5-1.
+The expected sound power level and modeled heights for the turbines are displayed in Table 5-1.